-Alice Pratt Brown, a museum trustee and benefactor, visits The Billy Rose Sculpture Garden at the Israel Museum in Jerusalem, and is impressed by Isamu Noguchi’s design for the five-acre urban space.
+Alice Pratt Brown, a Museum trustee and benefactor, visits the Billy Rose Sculpture Garden at the Israel Museum in Jerusalem and is impressed by Isamu Noguchi’s design for the five-acre urban space.

 Isamu Noguchi makes his initial visit the site to begin negotiations.
 He comes during a torrential rainstorm.
-Houston’s notorious weather causes him to consider an island or a sunken garden, similar to his garden design at Bienecke Rare Book and Manuscript Library at Yale University, in New Haven, Connecticut.
+Houston’s weather causes him to consider an island or a sunken garden, similar to his garden design at Bienecke Rare Book and Manuscript Library at Yale University, in New Haven, Connecticut.

 February: From his Long Island City studio, Noguchi begins to sculpt a preliminary model of the garden.
-Conceiving the garden as a walled-in sculptural entity, he writes to museum director William Agee that “cozy nooks of bamboo without a sufficient barrier would be meaningless.”
+Conceiving the garden as a walled-in sculptural entity, he writes to Museum director William Agee that “cozy nooks of bamboo without a sufficient barrier would be meaningless.”

 February: Noguchi brings a maquette of the Cullen Sculpture Garden to Houston.
-Displayed at the museum, it elicits diverse responses from the community.
+Displayed at the Museum, it elicits diverse responses from the community.
 Some Houston architects, as well as the Museum Area Municipal Association, call for a less introverted and more accessible design.
 Many claim the high walls connote elitism and will pose a barrier to visitors.
 Despite the controversy, the plan is approved and the Houston Chronicle reports that “it’s full steam ahead on a major addition to Houston’s culture.”

 February 6: Construction of the Cullen Sculpture Garden begins.

-April 4: Isamu Noguchi, Houston Mayor Kathryn J. Whitmire, and museum trustees Mr. and Mrs. Isaac Arnold, Jr., lead a groundbreaking ceremony for the Cullen Sculpture Garden.
+April 4: Isamu Noguchi, Houston Mayor Kathryn J. Whitmire, and Museum trustees Mr. and Mrs. Isaac Arnold Jr. lead a groundbreaking ceremony for the Cullen Sculpture Garden.

 January 13: Ellsworth Kelly comes to the Cullen Sculpture Garden to install Houston Triptych, 1986, a formal response to Henri Matisse’s Backs and to Noguchi’s design.
 The triptych is placed on the west wall of the garden as the first work commissioned for the space.